 2) Confront the awkwardness of not touching, and begin to regain physical connection.

-If you have to start out with lying by one another quietly, clothes on or off (dependent on where you are with each other…), get used to having that experience together.
+Start out with lying by one another quietly, clothes on or off (dependent on where you are with each other…), get used to having that experience together.
 Start to reclaim what’s enjoyable about hanging out in one another’s company, bodies touching.
-It’s often very awkward at first.
-What used to be natural and easy feels strange.
+Maybe awkward at first, but very important.

-3) Plan a few hours together with the rule you can’t talk about the kids.
+3) Plan a few hours together (and you can’t talk about the kids).

 4) Confront your own avoidance of conflict.

 Anger that’s resolved can help you feel closer to someone.
 Avoidance of conflict, on the other hand, can lead to resentment and/or the silent treatment.
 Look at your own beliefs about anger and what you learned about conflict in the family you grew up in.
-See how you may be repeating that pattern, or acting in ways that serve to keep you and your partner from moving through conflict, and landing on the side of a sense of partnership and mutual respect.
-Take responsibility for whatever mistakes you’ve made, and sincerely apologize.
+See how you may be repeating that pattern, Take responsibility for whatever mistakes you’ve made, and sincerely apologize.